Paul Fox (television executive): Early career and BBC career

-In 1967, he became the Controller of BBC1, a post he held for six years, one of the longest tenures of any BBC Channel Controller.
-His achievements in the role included the launch of the enduring Dad's Army and overseeing the transition of BBC1 into colour in 1969.
+Fox established a consortium to bid for the ITV franchise Yorkshire Television (YTV) in 1967 but was unsuccessful.
+On 19 June 1967, he became the Controller of BBC1, replacing Michael Peacock.
+Fox was responsible for the channel's budget, decided which programmes should be broadcast and the management of entertainers.
+He held the post for six years, one of the longest tenures of any BBC Channel Controller.
+His achievements in the role included the launch of the sitcom Dad's Army that he dismissed at first because he told co-creator David Croft that he did not believe the war should have been a subject of comedy, and oversaw the transition of BBC1 from black-and-white into colour in 1969.
 He also commissioned The Two Ronnies, Bruce Forsyth and the Generation Game and the Parkinson talk show in 1971.
-All the Moon landings of Project Apollo occurred during his tenure, and Fox allocated generous time on his network for coverage.
+All the Moon landings of the Apollo program occurred during his tenure, and Fox allocated generous time on his network for coverage.
+He organised sports coverage such as Match of the Day, the 1972 Summer Olympics in Munich and the Wimbledon Championships.